Matthias-VP-UoM/Matthias-VP-UoM/README.md

 <p>Hi, I am Matthias Vassallo Pulis, a <b>3rd year</b> student at the <a href="https://www.um.edu.mt/" target="_blank">University of Malta</a>, studying for a Bachelor's degree in Artificial Intelligence (AI).</p>

 ## About Me
 <p>🎓 My passion for AI began when I discovered its potential and the wide range of applications this technology brings.
 I love solving real-world problems using AI.
-My studies so far have given me a solid foundation in a variety of technical fields, especially in Data Analytics, Computer Vision, Deep Learning and Game AI, which are considered to be my main personal interests.
-Alongside these technologies, I have also worked on projects that involved Natural Language Processing (NLP), Robotics, and Generative AI applications.</p>
+My studies so far have given me a solid foundation in a variety of technical fields, especially in Data Analytics, Computer Vision, Deep Learning, Game AI and Natural Language Processing (NLP), which are considered to be the areas that I am most passionate about.
+Alongside these technologies, I have also worked on projects that involved other areas, such as Robotics, Information Retrieval and Generative AI applications.</p>

 <p>💻 Whenever I'm not working on AI projects, I'm constantly looking to improve my skills through hands-on experience with a variety of programming languages, such as Python, Java and C#, ensuring versatility across different platforms.
 This ensures I am prepared for whatever life throws at me.</p>